Bournemouth railway station: History

-The station was designed by William Jacob, chief engineer of the London and South Western Railway, and opened on 20 July 1885 as Bournemouth East; it replaced the original station of the same name on the other side of Holdenhurst Road from 1870 to 1885.
-The station was sited over 0.62 mi from the town centre, on the insistence of town authorities of the time.
+The first Bournemouth station opened on the east side of Holdenhurst Road in 1870.
+This was renamed 'Bournemouth East' in 1874 but was replaced after 15 years by the present station on the west side of Holdenhurst Road.
+This new station was designed by William Jacob, chief engineer of the London and South Western Railway, and opened on 20 July 1885 as 'Bournemouth East'; it replaced the original station of the same name on the other side of Holdenhurst Road from 1870 to 1885.